aarpon/hrm_docs/docs/user/step2_na.rst

 |NAScreenshot|

-Tipically, you can find the NA **engraved** on the objective next to the magnification.
+Usually, the NA can be found **engraved** on the objective next to the magnification.

-.. note:: Notice that depending on the file format that you are using the
+.. note:: Depending on the selected file format this
-          parameter may be skipped or must be provided.
+          parameter may be skipped, as explained in :ref:`image_metadata`.